cedar-policy/cedar-docs/docs/collections/_schema/json-schema.md

     "required": false
 },
 ```

-A policy should check for an optional attribute's presence by using the [`has`](../policies/syntax-operators.html#operator-has) operator before trying to access the attribute's value.
-If evaluation of a policy results in an attempt to access a non-existent attribute, evaluation fails with an error (which causes the policy to be ignored during authorization, and for a diagnostic to be generated).
-The validator will flag the potential for such errors to occur.

 You can choose to explicitly declare that an attribute is mandatory by including `"required": true` (but this is unnecessary as mandatory attributes are the default).